skip navigation

 How it works:

 Our youth wrestling season usually runs from the end of October (when first practices begin) and for some athletes, through the beginning of March(AAU State Tournament).
-There are two sides to our season that are important to understand: the Dual Season and AAU Individual Season.

-After these Dual seasons ends, our club wrestlers transition over to the AAU season and Individual tournaments.
+Club season focuses mostly Individual tournaments.
 These tournaments are the heartbeat of the wrestling season and shouldn’t be missed!
 Tournaments are usually held every weekend (or every other weekend) and the individuals are the sole focus.
 Winning gold medals is not easy but nothing worth doing is.
-The individual season ends with the TNAAU State Tournament at the beginning of March.
+Always remember, focus on the process and not the result.
+Blackman Wrestling Club strives to provide each of its wrestlers the training and guidance to succeed at the high school level and beyond.
+Some will find success early on in their wrestling journey, whereas others will find it in their high school years, but so long as they trust the process, they will find success.